Diethood » Recipes » Diet » Vegetarian » Zucchini Tomato Casserole

 Scooping out zucchini and tomato casserole.

-• Zucchini and tomatoes will release water during baking and that’s completely normal.
+• Zucchini and tomatoes will release water during baking, and that’s completely normal.

 • If you don’t want to bother with adding salt, pepper, garlic, and basil in between layers, you can just mix them in with the cream cheese blend.

 • For those that like a softer veggie, keep the dish in the oven for an extra 7 to 10 minutes.
-If you see that it’s browning too much on the top while baking, please loosely cover with foil while continuing to bake.
+If you see that it’s browning too much on the top while baking, loosely cover it with foil while continuing to bake.

-Baked Zucchini Casserole in a baking dish.
+Baked Zucchini Casserole with Tomatoes in a baking dish.

 • Store in airtight containers and keep in the fridge for up to 3 days.
 Makes for a delicious and quick work lunch!